Ted Hughes: Career

-In 1951 Hughes initially studied English at Pembroke College under M.J.C.
-Hodgart, an authority on balladic forms.
+In 1951 Hughes initially studied English at Pembroke College under M. J. C. Hodgart, an authority on balladic forms.
 Hughes felt encouraged and supported by Hodgart's supervision, but attended few lectures and wrote no more poetry at this time, feeling stifled by literary academia and the "terrible, suffocating, maternal octopus" of literary tradition.
 He wrote, "I might say, that I had as much talent for Leavis-style dismantling of texts as anyone else, I even had a special bent for it, nearly a sadistic streak there, but it seemed to me not only a foolish game, but deeply destructive of myself."
 In his third year, he transferred to Anthropology and Archaeology, both of which would later inform his poetry.
 He did not excel as a scholar, receiving only a third-class grade in Part I of the Anthropology and Archaeology Tripos in 1954.

 His first published poetry appeared in Chequer.
 A poem, "The little boys and the seasons", written during this time, was published in Granta, under the pseudonym Daniel Hearing.

-After university, living in London and Cambridge, Hughes went on to have many varied jobs including working as a rose gardener, a nightwatchman and a reader for the British film company J. Arthur Rank.
+After university, living in London and Cambridge, Hughes had many varied jobs including working as a rose gardener, a nightwatchman, and a reader for the British film company J. Arthur Rank.
 He worked at London Zoo as a washer-upper, a post that offered plentiful opportunities to observe animals at close quarters.

 On 25 February 1956, Hughes and his friends held a party to launch St. Botolph's Review, which had a single issue.
 In it, Hughes had four poems.
-At the party, he met the American poet Sylvia Plath, who was studying at Cambridge on a Fulbright Scholarship.
-She had already published extensively, having won various awards, and had come especially to meet Hughes and his fellow poet Lucas Myers.
-There was a great mutual attraction but they did not meet again for another month, when Plath was passing through London on her way to Paris.
+At the party, he met American poet Sylvia Plath, who was studying at Cambridge on a Fulbright Scholarship.
+She had already published extensively, won multiple awards, and came to the party specifically to meet Hughes and his fellow poet Lucas Myers.
+Hughes and Plath felt a great mutual attraction, but they did not meet again for another month, when Plath passed through London on her way to Paris.
 She visited him again on her return three weeks later.

-Hughes and Plath dated and then were married at St George the Martyr, Holborn, on 16 June 1956, four months after they had first met.
-The date, Bloomsday, was purposely chosen in honour of James Joyce.
-Plath's mother was the only wedding guest and she accompanied them on their honeymoon to Benidorm on the Spanish coast.
-Hughes's biographers note that Plath did not relate her history of depression and suicide attempts to him until much later.
+Hughes and Plath were married on 16 June 1956, at St George the Martyr, Holborn, four months after they had first met.
+They chose the date, Bloomsday, in honour of Irish writer James Joyce.
+Plath's mother was the only wedding guest.
+The couple spent most of their honeymoon at Benidorm, in Alicante on Spain's Costa Blanca.

+Hughes's biographers note that Plath did not tell him about her history of depression and suicide attempts until much later.
 Reflecting later in Birthday Letters, Hughes commented that early on he could see chasms of difference between himself and Plath, but that in the first years of their marriage they both felt happy and supported, avidly pursuing their writing careers.